-Information specified in this Part must be provided in addition to that required in Supplement 4 and 5 of this application form unless the proposed subdivision qualifies for an exemption under Chapter IX of the subdivision regulations.
+Information specified in this Part must be provided in addition to that required in Final Plat Approval Form Supplement and Subdivision Improvement Agreement Supplement of this application form unless the proposed subdivision qualifies for an exemption under Section XI of the subdivision regulations.

 Describe the following environmental features, provide responses to each of the following questions (each question must precede its response) and provide reference materials as required.
-All materials and reports submitted for major subdivisions must be submitted in the following order: Environmental Assessment (Supplement 9), Summary of Probable Impacts (Supplement 10), and Community Impacts Report (Supplement 2.
-Subdivisions processed as minor subdivisions according to Chapter III of these regulations must only submit a Summary of Probably Impacts (Supplement 10).
+All materials and reports submitted for major subdivisions must be submitted in the following order: a) Environmental Assessment, b) Summary of Probable Impacts, and c) Community Impacts Report.
+Subdivisions processed as minor subdivisions according to Section III of these regulations must only submit a Summary of Probably Impacts (Supplement 10).